CORDEX-be2/ValEnsPy/docs/contribution_pages/dev_notes.rst

 you need to specify this in order for packaging.
 This is to make shure that all dependencies are campatible with each other.

-If you introduce a new dependency, you must add it in the `deployment/build_package.sh` script under "Add dependencies to pyproject".
+If you introduce a new dependency, you must add it in the `deployment/dev_pipeline.sh` script under "Add dependencies to pyproject".

 .. code-block::

-    #example: add shapely as a dependency, add this in the build_package script
+    #example: add shapely as a dependency, add this in the dev_pipeline script
     poetry add shapely